seanbreckenridge/HPI/README.md

 - `my.todotxt`, to track my to-do list history
 - `my.browsing`, using my [`ffexport`](https://github.com/seanbreckenridge/ffexport) tool to backup/parse firefox history
 - `my.media.playback`, accesses movies/music w/ activity/metdata that have played on my machine, facilitated by a [mpv history daemon](https://github.com/seanbreckenridge/mpv-sockets/blob/master/DAEMON.md)
+- `my.ipython`, for timestamped python REPL history

+### 'Historical' Modules

+These are modules to parse GDPR exports/data from services I used to use, but don't anymore.
+They're here to provide more context into the past.

 - `my.games.league`, gives league of legends game history using [`lolexport`](https://github.com/seanbreckenridge/lolexport)
 - `my.games.steam`, for steam achievement data and game playtime using [`steamscraper`](https://github.com/seanbreckenridge/steamscraper)
 - `my.games.blizzard`, for general battle.net event data [parsed from a gdpr export](https://github.com/seanbreckenridge/blizzard_gdpr_parser)
 - `my.old_forums`, random posts from forums I used to use in the past, see [`forum_parser`](https://github.com/seanbreckenridge/forum_parser)
 - `my.skype` to parse a couple datetimes from the skype GDPR export
-- `my.ipython`, for timestamped python REPL history
 - `my.facebook`, to parse the GDPR export I downloaded from facebook before deleting my account
 - `my.spotify`, to parse the GDPR export from spotify, mostly for songs from my playlists from years ago